redis/docs/content/integrate/write-behind/quickstart/write-behind-guide.md

 ## Monitor the write-behind pipeline

-The RDI write-behind pipeline collects the following metrics:
+The Write-behind pipeline collects the following metrics:

 | Metric Description                  | Metric in [Prometheus](https://prometheus.io/)                                                      |
 | ----------------------------------- | --------------------------------------------------------------------------------------------------- |